masteringmodernpayments/book/state_and_history.md

 # State and History

 So far in our little example app we can buy and sell downloadable products using Stripe.
-However, the only way we can know how much money our store has made is by asking Stripe.
-We can't easily ask our database for reporting purposes becase we're just tracking sales as one-off events.
-We also have to trust Stripe to not mess up, which when you're dealing with financial concerns can be a lot to ask.
-It would be better if we could keep our own records and then reconcile them with Stripe later.
+We're not keeping much information in our own database, though.
+We can't easily see how much we've earned, we can't see how big Stripe's cut has been.
+Ideally our application's database would keep track of this.
+The mantra with financial transactions should always be "trust and verify".
+To that end we should be tracking sales through each stage, from customer initialization all the way through to completion, including refunds.

 ## State Machines